NICK WRIGHT

 Prayer is inviting and opening myself to God’s insight, wisdom and power.
 He is able to reveal, do and achieve things that are truly impossible for me alone.
 Presence is ensuring quality of attention and contact with each person or group that I will meet.
 It’s viewing and approaching each person, each moment, as a sacred encounter.
 Participation is an invitational spirit that calls for humility and courage.
 It means engaging with people, not simply technology or any materials that we may use.

-At the end of the conversation, I invited each person in the group to reflect for a moment – for as long as they needed– and to write down 3 words that, perhaps, they would choose to underpin their own practice.
+At the end of the conversation, I invited each person in the group to reflect for a moment – for as long as they needed – and to write down 3 words that, perhaps, they would choose to underpin their own practice.
 They did this thoughtfully, alone, then each shared with others in the group what they had written.
 This felt so much deeper and more meaningful than simple words on paper could capture or convey.
 It was about integrity, authenticity and congruence: choosing to take a stance.

-What core principles guide the focus and parameters of your own decisions and behaviour?
+What core principles guide the focus and parameters of your decisions and behaviour?
 What stance are you willing to take?

 22 Comments